JRMurr/JRMurr.github.io/content/blog/zig-chess/making-a-chess-engine-in-zig.md

 So a few bitwise operations handle all knights at the same time.
 This speed is invaluable when figuring out all the squares the enemy pieces attack.

-{/* This way we can prune moves that would put our own king in check. */}

 Zig has a nice helper in the std lib [std.bit_set.IntegerBitSet](https://ziglang.org/documentation/master/std/#std.bit_set.IntegerBitSet).
 This just wraps a unsigned int and has some nice helpers for set union, intersection, and iterating over the set bits.